noa-l-levi/Independent_decompositions_with_catalyst/README.txt

 OUTPUT : The finest possible partition of the network reactions into independent subnetworks.
 *Note that reactions are numbered in the order they appear in the Catalyst reaction network.

+We have included an example network - "Retina.jl", which is a reaction network for cellular cholesterol regulation in the retina.